fakufaku/auxiva-iss-dnn/README.md

 # Surrogate Source Model Learning for Determined Source Separation

-Code to reproduce the results in the paper ["Surrogate Source Model Learning for Determined Source Separation"](https://ieeexplore.ieee.org/abstract/document/9414255)

 :warning: **The code to train IVA models as described in this paper was shared in the [torchiva](https://github.com/fakufaku/torchiva) package.**

 Please refer to its [documentation](https://torchiva.readthedocs.io/en/latest/) for more details.

 ## Abstract